Reviewed Date: 09/26/2023

 Scrap Metal Dealers

 T.C.A. §§ 62-9-101–114 regulate scrap metal dealers at the state level.
-T.C.A. § 62-9-105 purports to authorize local law enforcement officers to inspect scrap metals purchased by and the records of these dealers without a warrant or subpoena during usual business hours, but this authority is constitutionally suspect.
+T.C.A. § 62-9-105 authorizes local law enforcement officers to inspect scrap metals purchased by and the records of these dealers during usual business hours, but a warrant may be required.
 Under T.C.A. § 62-9-111, local governments, landfills, and solid waste processing facilities may sell any scrap metal lawfully attained by them.
 Payment to the governmental entity must be by check or money order and must be mailed.
 In addition, a governmental entity may register as a scrap metal dealer.

 Posting of Nutritional Information